2026 Update

 Building E

-In the consented masterplan, our plans included delivering 413 build-to-rent apartments in building E. We’re now proposing to provide 1,350 student accommodation rooms, without making any changes to the height and massing of the building.
+In the consented masterplan, our plans included delivering 413 build-to-rent apartments in building E. We’re now proposing to provide 1,350 student accommodation rooms in Building E, without increasing the proposed building height and making only limited changes to the consented horizontal massing.

 Illustrative view of building E as consented by OPDC in 2023 vs proposed.